film42/tusq/README.md

 # tusq

 A postgres transactional connection pooler written in rust.
+It currenlty uses an 8KB buffer for each client or server connection.
+It is as fast as pgbouncer in basic `select * from table` benchmarks.
+My goal for this project is to write a postgres connection pooler that is very fast and written in a highly readable way, making outside contribution easy.

 ### Running